chunes3/nebbish/README.md

 ## Characteristics

 Nebbish is a stack-based golf language that uses one printable ASCII character per command.
-Unlike say, a language like [Vyxal](https://github.com/Vyxal/Vyxal), Nebbish aims to provide a modest set of primitives that ideally combine to tackle golf-type problems ergonomically.
-The primary goal of the language is to be fun to write, with terseness as a secondary goal.
+Unlike say, a language like [Vyxal](https://github.com/Vyxal/Vyxal), with a command for everything, Nebbish aims to provide a modest set of primitives that combine to tackle golf-type problems orthagonally.
+The primary goal of the language is to make terse procedural code fun to write.
+Terseness itself is a secondary goal.

 ## Commands